juanmaguitar/list-urls-extension/README.md

 3. The extension will:
    - Detect if the site is WordPress
    - Fetch all available post types and their URLs
-   - Display them organized by type (posts, pages, etc.)
+   - Display them organized by collapsible sections (posts, pages, etc.)
+4. **Organize your view:**
+   - Click any section header to collapse/expand URL lists
+   - Keep sections collapsed to focus on specific post types
+   - Headers always show post type name and total count
+5. **Search and filter:**
-4. Use the search box to filter URLs by keyword
+   - Use the search box to filter URLs by keyword
+   - Matching sections automatically expand to show results
+   - Search highlights matching text in yellow
+6. **Copy URLs:**
-5. Click "Copy All URLs" or "Copy Filtered URLs" to copy to clipboard
+   - Click "Copy All URLs" or "Copy Filtered URLs" to copy to clipboard
+   - Copying works regardless of which sections are collapsed

 ## Project Structure